Emilgardis/RCON-Web-Admin/README.md

-### Project discontinued
+### Project state
 Because of lack of time, the main developer has stopped maintaining this project.
 I'll try to work on it from time to time.
+Feel free to contribute.

 # RCON Web Admin